ronsala/restaranter-frontend/notes/dev-log.md

 ## Thu Jun 10 13:49:43 EDT 2021

 Trying to decide if I want to keep normalized data in the store, and if so, how I can best access it and access it.
 Reading [Advanced Redux Patterns: Normalisation](https://brainsandbeards.com/blog/advanced-redux-patterns-normalisation).

+Remove RestaurantCard, &c: